Amine-Salmi/inception/README.md

 ## 📌 Overview

-Inception is a System Administration project focused on containerization using Docker.
-The goal is to build and manage a secure and modular infrastructure composed of multiple interconnected services, each running in its own Docker container.
+Inception is a System Administration project focused on containerization using Docker and Docker Compose.
+The goal is to design and deploy a secure, modular web infrastructure composed of multiple interconnected services, each running in its own isolated container.

-This project demonstrates how to design, build, and deploy a complete web stack using Docker Compose inside a virtual machine.
+The infrastructure includes NGINX as a secure web server, WordPress as the web application, and MariaDB as the database.
+These services communicate through a dedicated Docker network and use persistent volumes to ensure data durability.

+This project demonstrates key concepts such as containerization, service isolation, secure communication using TLS, and multi-container orchestration with Docker Compose.

 ---